telexintegrations/ekefan-go/README.md

     }
     ```

-- Your channel should notify you of the error that occured after request /error.
+- Your channel should notify you of the error that occured after request.
 Just like this:

 ![alt text](<Screenshot (12).png>)